 Whether or not we understand the full mathematical form of global vs local gauge symmetries (typically expressed through "group theory"), we can nevertheless appreciate some of the everyday consequences of the translation of global gauge symmetries into local gauge symmetries: our material world would be unrecognizable without them.

 1a) Electromagnetic Force: magnetic rather than electric forces.
 Variable magnetic forces allow the existence of electron shells and the formation of atomic matter, with a variety of bond strengths rather than just one global electric bond strength (without magnetic forces, matter would exist only as an ionized plasma - chemistry of any kind would be impossible).
 Magnetism is the consequence of the relative motion of an electric charge or field.
 Variable magnetic fields complete the local gauge symmetry of electric fields in relative motion.
 Magnetic fields protect the invariant magnitude of electric charges in relative motion - the variable relative motion of an electric charge is expressed as a variable magnetic field rather than as variation in the value of electric charge.
+Similarly, the Doppler effect does not change the velocity of light, but instead changes light's frequency.
 The electrical neutrality of cold, ground state, crystalline atomic matter is a manifestation of the local gauge symmetry of electromagnetism, demonstrating the invariance of electric charges in relative motion (electron shells; moving electrons vs stationary protons).
-Magnetic forces are part of the suite of relativistic effects associated with the covariance of space and time due to relative motion ("Lorentz Invariance" of special and General Relativity), protecting the invariance of velocity c, the "Interval", and causality, as well as the value of electric charge.
+Both magnetic forces and the Doppler effect are part of the suite of relativistic effects associated with the covariance of space and time due to relative motion ("Lorentz Invariance" of special and General Relativity), protecting the invariance of velocity c, the "Interval", and causality, as well as the value of electric charge.

 1b) Electroweak Force: mass rather than light: hv = mcc; bound energy rather than free energy.
 "Spontaneous symmetry-breaking" produces mass from the primordial interaction of the spacetime metric with the energy of light (as "gauged" or scaled by the "Higgs" Boson and mediated by the weak force IVBs).
 The return conservation loop is through matter-antimatter annihilation reactions.
 In the conversion of light to mass we begin to see the material consequences of the electroweak unification.
 (See: "The Higgs Boson vs the Spacetime Metric".)